OllyButters/HDS-plumber/README.md

 - Exercise 6: Write a plumber function to plot the population change of a user defined country.

 ## Exercise 1: Using an API - how many people are in space right now?

+Open RStudio and navigate to the folder containing this README.md file.
+Set this folder as your working directory using the menu bar: Session > Set Working Directory > To Source File Location, or a command like `setwd("C:/Users/username/Documents/HDS-plumber")`.

 Run the exercise_1_api_who_is_in_space_now.R script one line at a time (Ctrl-Enter) and read the comments as you go.